robocc/ros2-django/README.md

 From now, you can edit your application `models.py` and create your model objects.

-- All the models you want to export to ROS should inherit from `ros2_django.models.RosModel`.
+- All the models you want to export to ROS should inherit from `ros2_django.models.RosModel`
 - All the fields you want to export to ROS should be from module `ros2_django.fields` (for example `ros2_django.fields.RosCharField`)
 - A specific `ros2_django.fields.RosMsgField` allows you to store/retrieve directly a ROS message by specifying its type
-- Custom field can be created, they should inherit from both `ros2_django.fields.RosFieldMixin` and correspondant Django field
+- Custom fields can be created, they should inherit from both `ros2_django.fields.RosFieldMixin` and correspondant Django field

 Consider the following example of `models.py`
 ```python